Ethan2806/fastpages2/_posts/2023-04-05-AP_computers_networks.md

     +-----------+         +-----------+         +-----------+

     ![1](https://user-images.githubusercontent.com/111910633/235754172-2cd41afa-174a-4d42-ad23-1ed5c7d6d7e9.png)
+ - When a user types a search query into a search bar in their web browser, the browser generates an HTTP request and sends it to the server that hosts the search engine's website.
+This request typically contains the user's search query as well as any additional parameters that are required by the search engine's API.
+ - The search engine's backend typically performs several steps to process the user's query, such as parsing the query to identify keywords, filtering out irrelevant results, and ranking the remaining results based on their relevance to the query.
 ```

 The "http" layer is an application layer protocol in the TCP/IP stack, used for ***communication between web browsers and web servers***.
 It is the protocol used for transmitting data over the World Wide Web.